-This participant-led course is designed by ICNC as a cohort-based course where the accepted participants work together as a collaborative learning community with some technical assistance from ICNC, but without instructors’ moderation or comments on participant discussions or small group projects.
+This participant-led course is designed by ICNC as a cohort-based course where the accepted participants work together as a collaborative learning community with some technical assistance from ICNC, but without instructors’ moderation or comments on participant discussions.
 The ultimate responsibility for the success of the course depends on each participant staying active, working together effectively, and helping each other build a strong and motivated learning community.

 A participant-led course requires: